Get your training to become a Nursing Assistant! Start your healthcare career path at Adonis College of Nursing.

 - Submit completed health-physical and Tuberculosis Skin Test (2 step)

-At Adonis College of Nursing, we train students to excel as nursing assistants through our intensive four-week program.
+At Adonis College of Nursing, we train students to excel as nursing assistants through our intensive four-week or ten – week program.
 A nursing assistant’s (NA) job puts you on the front lines of patient care.
 Nursing is vital to daily operations in hospitals and nursing care facilities.

 Nursing assistants, sometimes called nurses’ aides, orderlies, patient care technicians, and home health aides, work under the supervision of a nurse to help patients with daily living tasks.
 According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of nursing aides, orderlies, and attendants (NAs) is expected to grow by 20 percent from 2010 to 2020, faster than the average for all occupations.